Professor of Comparative Literature

 Ballantine Hall 904

 My passion is literary translation.
-When I’m not translating from the Polish, I read extensively in international literature; I’m also deeply involved in ALTA, the American Literary Translators Association.
+When I’m not translating from the Polish, I read extensively in international literature; I’ve also long been involved in ALTA, the American Literary Translators Association.
+Recently I’ve served as a judge for the PEN Translation Prize and the Academy of American Poets’ Landon Translation Award.

-In Comparative Literature, among other things I teach workshops in literary translation.
+In Comparative Literature, at the graduate level I teach workshops in literary translation.
 What I most enjoy is getting to grips with the translation of specific texts, and so a large part of our classes involves workshopping translations from a wide range of languages into English.
 We also spend time comparing often radically different translations of major works of literature and discussing the consequences of different approaches to the job of translation.
 It quickly becomes apparent that there’s no such thing as a “perfect translation,” and that the translator’s work is creative in a very profound way—however “faithful” a translation may be, it still involves the production of a new and different work of literature.

 Wiesław Myśliwski: A Treatise on Shelling Beans.
 New York: Archipelago Books.
-In progress.
+2013. (shortlisted for the National Translation Award)

 Magdalena Tulli: In Red.
 New York: Archipelago Books.
 2011.